postgres-ai/postgres-checkup/README.md

 Open it with your favorite Markdown files viewer or just upload to a service such as gist.github.com.

-# The Full List of Checks
+# The Full List of Reports

 ## А. General  / Infrastructural